The most impactful yet often overlooked category in many women’s wardrobes is their undergarments.

 Your underwear has a shelf life.

-This shelf life varies on frequency of wear.
+This shelf life varies depending on how frequently the garment is worn.

 The consensus from industry experts is that your bra will last six months to one year, depending on how many bras you own and how frequently you are wearing them.

-Bras that you wear with less frequency, like a strapless or convertible bra, will last longer.
+A bra that you wear less frequently, like a strapless or convertible bra, will last longer.

 Remember our breasts change all the time.
-So, if you have recently lost weight, gained weight, had a baby, are breastfeeding, just stopped breastfeeding, are in perimenopause or just out of menopause, have a new bra fitting to see if what you are wearing still works for you.
+If you have recently lost weight, gained weight, had a baby, are breastfeeding, just stopped breastfeeding, are in perimenopause or just out of menopause, have a new bra fitting to see if what you are wearing still works for you.

-When it comes to other undergarments, shapewear will last as long as it works, and that depends on how often you wear it and if you are caring for it properly.
+When it comes to other undergarments, shapewear will last as long as it works, and that depends on how often you wear it and whether or not you are caring for it properly.

 I have a few pairs of Spanx I only wear on occasion and have had them for years.